-Create an evidence based opiate withdrawal protocol based on the 11 parameter clinical opiate withdrawal scale appropriately use for patients admitted with medical illness, link to internal and external medication assisted therapy for opiate use disorder and rehabilitation.
+Create an evidence-based opiate withdrawal protocol based on the 11-parameter clinical opiate withdrawal scale appropriately used for patients admitted with medical illness and link to internal and external medication assisted therapy for opiate use disorder and rehabilitation.

-Augment identification of behavioral conditions prior to onset of chronicity, when problems are typically more severe and difficult to treat
+Augment identification of behavioral conditions prior to onset of chronicity, when problems are typically more severe and difficult to treat.

-Admitted patients with opiate use disorder and withdrawal
+Admitted patients with opiate use disorder and withdrawal.

-- 1. Train physicians and nurses on medically assisted therapy for opiate withdrawal. - 2.
-Seek out grant funding and opportunities/ comprehensive staffing. - 3.
-Provide marketing and outreach materials to educate patients/families and providers in physician practices.
+- 1. Train physicians and nurses on medically-assisted therapy for opiate withdrawal. - 2.
+Seek out grant funding and opportunities, as well as comprehensive staffing. - 3.
+Create marketing and outreach materials to provide education to patients, families and providers in physician practices.